Global expertise in disputes with banks and financial institutions.

-Australia; Austria; Belgium; British Virgin Islands; Cayman Islands; Denmark; England; France; Germany; Gibraltar; Guernsey, Channel Islands; Hong Kong; Ireland; Israel; Italy; Jersey, Channel Islands; Luxembourg; Malta; Netherlands; Northern Ireland; Poland; Portugal; Russia; Scotland; Singapore; Spain; Switzerland; USA.
+Australia; Austria; Belgium; British Virgin Islands; Cayman Islands; Croatia; Cyprus; Denmark; England; France; Germany; Gibraltar; Guernsey, Channel Islands; Hong Kong; Ireland; Israel; Italy; Jersey, Channel Islands; Luxembourg; Malta; Netherlands; Northern Ireland; Poland; Portugal; Philippines; Russia; Scotland; Singapore; Spain; Switzerland; USA.

 The common language of the network is English but in many of the member firms, many other languages are, of course, also spoken.

-If you would like further information or wish to consider joining the network, please contact us or visit our dedicated microsite.
+If you would like further information or wish to consider joining the network, please contact us or visit the network’s website.